 Very Good Condition

-This is the Polish made M44 Manufactured in 1952 at the Radom Factory
+This is the Russian made M44 Manufactured in 1944 at the Izhevsk Factory

 In 1943 some 50,000 trials carbines were built specifically for urban

 combat and tested in battle as the Soviet Army marched through Germany

 at the close of WWII.
 They are essentially an M38 with an attached side-folding

 bayonet and were adopted in 1944 as the "7,62 mm Carbine, Model of

 the Year 1944", commonly known as the M44.

 The M44 is the only model of Mosin Nagant that was produced in significant

 quantities in the Soviet Union itself after WWII with production ending

 in 1948.
 It is also the model most widely duplicated by other countries